Muriel Bowser: 2014 election

 On March 23, 2013, Bowser announced that she would run for Mayor of the District of Columbia in the 2014 election.
 Her campaign's chair was former council member William Lightfoot.

 Bowser emphasized that she could connect with longtime residents concerned about the rapid changes occurring in the district, while still celebrating the changes.
 She disdained business-as-usual and corruption in the District's government.
 She favored free Metro fares for students.
 She was against increasing the minimum wage only for employees of large retailers.
 Bowser was criticized for being too inexperienced for the position, with too few legislative accomplishments while on the council, and for having a platform that was short on details.
 She limited the number of debates by only agreeing to participate after the field of candidates had been set, which postponed the first debate until August.

 Bowser was endorsed by EMILY's List and the editorial board of The Washington Post.
-She won the Democratic mayoral primary election with 43 percent of the vote.
+She won the Democratic mayoral primary election with 43% of the vote.
 To raise funds for her campaign she accepted contributions in excess of legal limits, for which she was fined after winning the election.
 Lightfoot, Bowser's campaign chairman, called the excess campaign contributions mistakes and said the mayor was accepting responsibility and would not appeal the fines.

 In the general election, Bowser was on the ballot with Independents David Catania, Nestor Djonkam and Carol Schwartz, D.C.
 Statehood Green Faith Dane and Libertarian Bruce Majors.
 No Republican filed.
 Bowser won the election with 80,824 votes (54.53%) to Catania's 35% and Schwartz's 7%, and took office on January 2, 2015.

-Mayor of the District of Columbia
+Mayor of the District of Columbia (2015-present)

 Animal control

 In 2017, Bowser proposed several animal regulations, including a ban on backyard chickens, a requirement that all cats be licensed, and a provision that seemed to outlaw leaving dog feces in private yards for more than 24 hours.
 Following public backlash, the city administrator clarified that "this is not a war on pets" and the proposals were withdrawn.
 Later the same year, the Department of Health began to enforce an existing law banning dogs from outdoor bar patios.
 Following public objections, the D.C.
 Council changed the law to allow business owners to decide whether or not to allow dogs.